 What does a human resource assistant do?

 A human resource assistant will take care of the standard HR duties and be the contact person liaising between the staff and the business.
 Here are the top nine tasks that can be delegated to an HR assistant.

-The HR assistant can hire new staff
+The HR assistant can hire new staff.

-Much-needed but time-consuming is setting up the employee brief, promoting the vacancies, and gathering the applications.
+Setting up the employee brief, promoting the vacancies, and gathering the applications is much needed but time-consuming.
 Just as tedious is checking the applicants’ backgrounds, conducting reference checks, and limiting the resumes to the top candidates.

-An assistant can help with onboarding new workers
+An assistant can help with onboarding new workers.

 A virtual human resource assistant can help with the onboarding process.
-In this process, the new staff member will need to be orientated and get to know the company better.
-This includes knowing the policies of the company.
+In this process, the new staff member must be orientated and get to know the company better.
+This includes understanding the policies of the company.

 A virtual HR assistant can help with payroll processing

 After that, all the data must be entered into the payroll system.
 The virtual assistant can address employee payroll queries.
 Also, if there are conflicts, the assistant can impartially address these.

-Virtual assistants can record maintenance
+Virtual assistants can record maintenance.

 A virtual HR assistant can handle, organize, and update the files.
 The virtual assistant will file the workers’ employee benefits, the workers’ status, any sick leave or overtime, and any issues that have occurred during employment.

-The virtual assistant as contact with vendors
+The virtual assistant is in contact with vendors.

 In addition, the assistant can help to explain the terms to the worker and address any of their questions.
-If the assistant is unable to provide an answer, they can gather the relevant information before passing it on to the worker.
+If the assistant cannot answer, they can gather the relevant information before passing it on to the worker.

-Assistants can file audits
+Assistants can file audits.

 Constant file audits are needed.
 The remote assistant can ensure that the human resource file records are up to date and correct before conducting human resource file audits.
 Such audits must be conducted annually.

-Assistants can also help with employee advocacy
+Assistants can also help with employee advocacy.

-Assistants can offer clerical support
+Assistants can offer clerical support.